ilBares/flutter_introduction/README.md

 ```

 ->  __StatefulWidget__: (*"Widget with state"*)
 > a Stateful widget change his state during the lifetime of the Widget.
+Data can change also internally.
 ```dart
 class MyStfulWidget extends StatefulWidget {
   const MyStfulWidget({Key? key}) : super(key: key);